Reem Alsalem: Views on prostitution and pornography

-Gaza War
+7 October attack and Gaza War

 Alsalem was criticised in 2023 by Claire Waxman, London's Victims' Commissioner, as she did not speak out on reports of sexual and gender-based violence in the 7 October attack on Israel against Israeli women during and following the Hamas-led attack.
 In response, Alsalem said she had condemned "what happened on 7 October", had contacted NGOs in Israel without reply, and said she could not make "sweeping statements" without receiving evidence.
+She later falsely claimed in 2025 that "No independent investigation found that rape took place on the 7th of October" despite a UN report about Hamas’s use of sexual violence that day.

 In 2024, Alsalem said that "grave violations of international human rights and humanitarian law" had been committed in Gaza by Israeli troops.
 In a formal statement alongside the UN Special Rapporteur on the occupied Palestinian territories, she described "credible" allegations of "multiple forms of sexual assault", such as rape and strip-searches, against Palestinian women and girls.
 Israel denied the allegations.

 In August 2025, in an interview with The New Arab, Alsalem accused Israel of targeting Palestinian women and girls in Gaza, stating, "What is happening to Palestinian women and girls is the intentional destruction of their existence and bodies, for being Palestinian and for being women."
 She also called what is happening in Gaza as a "femi-genocide".